proffatai/Cypress6.5_assertions/README.md

 cy.get('.btn') // extracting the element we wanna run assertion on
     .invoke ('attr', 'class') //stating that we wanna check the class of such element .should('equal', 'btn')

+## Chaining multiple assertions together via the and command
+visit assertion2.optimized.js for example